hpi-swa-teaching/SWT18-Project-08/pull_request_template.md

 # Is everything tested?
 Please describe what the new tests are testing.

+# Is it release relevant?
+If yes, add a small description to the release notes.

 # Screenshot
 You have something cool to share?
 Add an screenshot to show how your new code should act.